object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=25f14034-34a1-44ec-83f7-acc8011e76a0>`__.

 So far we have seen several different sorts of exception, how to raise them, and how to understand the resulting :term:`traceback`.
-The :term:`traceback` is very helpful if the exception was caused by a bug in our code, so that we need to understand and correct the error.
+The :term:`traceback` is very helpful if the exception was caused by a bug in our code, as it is a rich source of the information needed to understand and correct the error.
 However, sometimes an exception is a valid result of a valid input, and we just need the program to do something out of the ordinary to deal with the situation.
 For example, Euclid's algorithm for finding the greatest common divisor of :math:`a` and :math:`b` can very nearly be written recursively as:

 .. code-block:: python